florfede/sentiment-analysis-social-media/README.md

 # 💬 Sentiment Analysis on Social Media using RoBERTa

-This project uses Natural Language Processing (NLP) to classify the sentiment of comments from Instagram and Twitter about music artists.
+This project uses Natural Language Processing (NLP) to classify the sentiment of comments from Instagram about music artists.
 The goal is to monitor fan perception and extract actionable insights.

 ---